glynawe/Vanilla/vanilla.md

 A variable definition has an implicit declaration if one is not given in a program's modules.

 An implicit variable declaration has a default value.
 Numeric variables are initialized to zero.
 Reference values are initialized to `nil`.
-Procedure values are initialized to a procedure that causes an *uninitialized procedure* runtime error.
 The elements of arrays and records are recursively initialized by these rules.
-I.e. every non-structured value in a default structure ends up being zero, nil or an error procedure.
+I.e. every non-structured value in a default structure ends up being zero or nil.

 The above rule is also used to initialize local variables within procedure bodies.

-*How uninitialized procedure runtime errors are handled is implementation-dependant behaviour.*

 # Types